Projects

 Post-PhD, I will focus on understanding how the demands for state intervention play out on the ground: can market-making institutions be repurposed for state intervention?

-Mesonomics: rescaling political economy
+Mesonomics: Rescaling political economy